VenturaNotes/Knowledge/- Topics/non-commutative rings.md

 ## Synthesis
-- #questoin need a definition and example
+- #question  need a definition and example
 ## Source [^1]
 -
 ## References